awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Improvements**

-1. This release contains all fixes, features, and improvements present in [Version 1\.1, Compatible with PostgreSQL 9\.6\.6 is deprecated](#AuroraPostgreSQL.Updates.20180305.11)\.
+1. This release contains all fixes, features, and improvements present in [Version 1\.1, compatible with PostgreSQL 9\.6\.6 is deprecated](#AuroraPostgreSQL.Updates.20180305.11)\.

 1. Updates the following PostgreSQL extensions:
    + `pg_hint_plan` updated to version 1\.2\.2